LlewBach/virtual-shelter/README.md

 ![capture-1](static/images/captures/capture-1.PNG)

 The user can view, update and delete their profile.
 On the Profile page, there is a link to 'Register Shelter'.
 This provides a form to collect information about the charity.
 Upon submission, a signal triggers an email to the Superuser informing them of the request.
 The Superuser can then navigate to the site admin interface, review the request information and decide whether to approve or reject it.
-If approved, the user's profile role will be updated to that of Shelter Admin, and a signal will trigger an email to inform the request sender!!!!
+If approved, the user's profile role will be updated to that of Shelter Admin.

 ![capture-2](static/images/captures/capture-2.PNG)